alisasgithub/alisa-digital-garden/_notes/plants-writing/essay/digital garden.md

 id: digital-garden
 permalink: /digital-garden
 date: 2022-01-27
-tag: [ essay, internet culture ]
+tag: [ digital gardens, internet culture ]
 growth: growth-3
-category: writing
+category: essay
 ---

 <span class="newthought">Digital gardens</span> are a philosophy of sharing content.
 It's similar to blogging, but instead of sharing isolated posts each time, you post unfinished ideas that you come back to, build on, connect, and eventually grow into more polished states.
 It emphasizes *doing* over *getting done*.